Born: June 22 Primary Instrument: Composer/conductor

-Personnel for John Evans & Dream: Ron Jones (saxophones & flute), Larry Spencer (trumpet & flugelhorn), Brady Mosher (guitars), Johnny Hooper (guitars), John Evans (keyboards), Chuck Rainey (Fender bass), Gene Glover (congas & percussion), Mike Collier (drums & vocals), Jennifer Perryman (vocals), Rosana Eckert (vocals), Annagrey Labasse (vocals).
+Personnel for John Evans & Dream: Ron Jones (saxophones & flute), Larry Spencer (trumpet & flugelhorn), Andy Timmons (electric guitar), Brady Mosher (guitars), Johnny Hooper (guitars), John Evans (keyboards & bass), Chuck Rainey (Fender bass), Gene Glover (congas & percussion), Mike Collier (drums & vocals), Jennifer Perryman (vocals), Rosana Eckert (vocals), Annagrey Labasse (vocals).

 Finding it difficult to earn a good living playing tenor in Manhattan, Evans switched to electric bass and almost immediately was working full-time.
 Prior to becoming a free-lance recording musician, John held the bass chair for a series of shows on Broadway...The Original Godspell...The Magic Show with Doug Henning...Evita...and some lesser known shows.

-Began studying composition and arranging.
+With his studies turning to composition and arranging, Evans, once again, focussed his attention on developing his piano skills.
 He has composed, arranged and produced music for Sports Illustrated and Time Life.